Q: What is creativity?

 CREATIVE OR RATIONAL

 I asked him to tell more.
-He said "It's that mist.
+He explained: "It's that mist.
 You can imagine anything you like since there is the mist.
 Your creativity is enabled by that mist.
 Think of the difference between Chinese water-colour and European oil paintings".

-In case of SMS texting, Europeans might call Chinese creative choice only as rational business choice. but creativity was there when SMS was activated, Chinese student on CCTV didn't have it all wrong.
-Behind the mist were choice and decision.
-SMS was let into China and it gave birth to creative industry of Chinese developers and service providers.
+In case of SMS texting, Europeans might call Chinese creative choice as rational business choice.
+But creativity, the mist factor, was there when SMS was activated.
+Chinese student on CCTV didn't have it all wrong.
+Behind the mist was a pandora, choice, decision, function.
+SMS begun in China and gave the birth to creative industry of Chinese developers and service providers.